 We hiked in the Dolomites with our three kids age 7, 7, and 9, so we were only interested in day hikes and not long treks or multi-day hut hikes.
-To be completely honest, I must say that our kids are really good hikers, but still, if a 7-year old can do it, then I think it’s safe to say that it’s doable for most people in good physical condition.
+To be completely honest, I must say that our kids are really good hikers.
+But still, if a 7-year old can do it, then I think it’s safe to say that it’s doable for most people in good physical condition.

-I’m confident to recommend each and every single one of these walks – the scenery along these hikes is simply phenomenal.
+I’m confident to recommend each and every single one of these walks – the mountain scenery along these Dolomites hikes is simply phenomenal.
 In addition, as I said, the majority of these hikes are really doable for everyone.

-At the end of the post I also included some general information and tips for hiking in the Dolomites.
+At the end of the post, I also included some general information and tips for hiking in the Dolomites.
 You can also find suggestions on where to best base yourself for hiking in the Dolomites.
 To make your travel planning easier, I also created a map that indicates the starting point of each hike – it can also be found at the bottom of the post.

-Adolf Munkel Trail
+1. Adolf Munkel Trail